roxtar/s3sign.js/README.md

 s3sign.js
 =========

-s3sign.js is a JavaScript library to generate signed S3 URLs.
+s3sign.js is a lightweight JavaScript library to generate signed S3 URLs.
 It's intended to be run in a browser, but it should be easy enough to port it to run on node.js.
 The s3sign.js library depends on [CryptoJS](https://code.google.com/p/crypto-js/).

+The total **unminified** code size is 14.5 KB, which is much smaller than [aws-sdk.js](https://sdk.amazonaws.com/js/aws-sdk-2.0.25.min.js) whose minified version is 239 KB today.

+* s3sign.js - 6.4 KB
+* CyrptoJS  - 8.1 KB

 Most of the code is a straight JavaScript port from the [s3-signed-url](https://github.com/rbrigham/s3-signed-url) Perl script.